A1on3R/Reef-Store-API/README.md

  - Pagination and filtering
  - Rspec tests that work with Swagger to generate documentation
  - Set up for background job to be created upon creating a store
+ - Route for number of items in a store

 ## Table of Contents
 - [Installation](#installation)